 A year ago I explored Berlin for the first time and damn it was love at first sight.
 So many cool specialty coffee places that I just had to go back this year.
 3 more days in Berlin and I’m still not done with this city!
 There are so many coffee places in Berlin, that I have a never ending to-visit-list.
 Last year I’ve been to 10 specialty coffee shops.
 This trip I’ve been to four new ones.

 The Barn Roastery

-After checking out the hotel I was in desperate need of a cup of coffee.
-It was already 3 pm and I still didn’t had any caffeine in my body (and I was up since half past 6!).
-My plan was to go to The Barn Roastery (.
+After checking out my hotel I was in desperate need of a cup of coffee.
+It was already 3 pm and I still didn’t had any caffeine in my body and I was up since 6:30.
+My plan was to go to The Barn Roastery.
 I haven’t been there last year, so I thought that would be a good first spot.
 I always love the coffee from The Barn Berlin.
 I’ve took a double espresso from Rwanda (Huye Mountain, washed process, red bourbon).
 It was really tasty, but the Rwanda espresso I had from Bonanza at Toki was a bit more interesting.
 That said, I had a really good experience at the roastery.
 Friendly staff, tasty cakes and a good atmosphere.
 The place looks great.
 Very industrial, but still cosy.

 I finished my Berlin trip at Father Carpenter for a refreshing cold brew.
 It was made with a coffee from Colombia and FC is using coffee from Fjord.
 I have been here the first time I visit Berlin, but by that time it wasn’t cold brew season yet.
 So, last time I had a cold brew from a bottle which was okay, but I prefer a homemade brew.
 This one was so much better and really tasty.
 A perfect way to finish my trip even if I wasn’t ready to leave one of my fav cities in Europe.
 Berlin I will be back one day, because I love you!